LaueOT/laueotx_test/README.md

 poetry install
 ```

-Enable GPU for your conda environment
-Configure the system paths.
+To enable GPU for your conda environment, you need to configure the system paths.
 You can do it with the following command every time you start a new terminal after activating your conda environment.

 ```
 CUDNN_PATH=$(dirname $(python -c "import nvidia.cudnn;print(nvidia.cudnn.__file__)"))